biswasanurag/100-days-of-devops/Day-2/README.md

 Instead of relying on an administrator to manually remember and disable the account on December 7th, the system handles the de-provisioning automatically.
 This saves administrative time and eliminates the risk of human error or oversight.

 **4. Project-Based Access**
-Since ravi is assigned specifically to the Nautilus project, the expiry date ties his system access directly to the project timeline.
+Since ravi is assigned specifically to the project, the expiry date ties his system access directly to the project timeline.
 This is a best practice for managing contractors, consultants, or temporary staff access.

 In short, creating the account with an expiry date is a simple command that provides a strong, auditable, and automated layer of security and control over temporary system access.